matteosz/LeetCode/README.md

 # LeetCode

-My solutions to LeetCode problems
+My solutions to some [LeetCode](https://leetcode.com/) problems.

+Languages used are mainly Java and Python.